+Valuation date: October 1, 2018

+Measurement date: September 30, 2019

+Actuarial cost method: Entry Age Cost Method

+Discount rate: 3.58%

-Valuation date: October 1, 2016 Measurement date: September 30, 2018 Actuarial cost method: Entry Age Cost Method Discount rate: 3.64% Cost-of-living increases: Retiree contributions, health insurance premiums, and the implied subsidy have been assumed to increase in accordance with the healthcare cost trend rates.
-Healthcare cost trend rates: Increases in healthcare costs are assumed to be 8.00% for the 2016/17 fiscal year graded down by 0.50% per year to 5.00% for the 2022/23 and later fiscal years.
+Cost-of-living increases: Retiree contributions, health insurance premiums, and the implied subsidy have been assumed to increase in accordance with the healthcare cost trend rates.

+Healthcare cost trend rates: Increases in healthcare costs are assumed to be 7.00% for the 2018/19 fiscal year graded down by 0.50% per year to 5.00% for the 2022/23 and later fiscal years.

 Age-related morbidity: Healthcare costs are assumed to increase at the rate of 3.50% for each year of age.

-Implied health subsidy: Because the insurance carrier charges the same monthly rate for health insurance regardelss of age, an implied monthly subsidy of \$300.00 for each of the retiree and the retiree's spouse has been assumed at age 60 for the 2016/17 fiscal year; at other ages, the implied subsidy was developed based on the age-related morbidity assumption and, for other fiscal years, the implied subsidy was increased in accordance with the healthcare cost trend rates.
-Mortality basis: Sex-distinct rates set forth in the RP-2000 Combined Mortality Table (general employees) or RP-2000 Blue Collar Mortality Table (police officers), both with full generational improvements in mortality using Scale BB.
+Implied health subsidy: Because the insurance carrier charges the same monthly rate for health insurance regardless of age, an implied monthly subsidy of \$250.00 for each of the retiree and the retiree's spouse has been assumed at age 60 for the 2018/19 fiscal year; at other ages, the implied subsidy was developed based on the age-related morbidity assumption and, for other fiscal years, the implied subsidy was increased in accordance with the healthcare cost trend rates.

+Mortality basis: Sex-distinct rates set forth in the PUB-2010Mortality Table (without income adjustment) for general and public safety employees, with full generational improvements in mortality using Scale MP-2017.

 Retirement: With respect to general employees, retirement is assumed to occur at age 62 with six years of service or at any age with 30 years of service; with respect to police officers, retirement is assumed to occur at age 55 with 10 years of service or at age 52 with 25 years of service.

-Other decrements: Assumed employment terminationis based on the Scale 155 table; assumed disability is based on the Wyatt 1985 Disability Study (Class 1 rates were used for general employees and Class 4 rates were used for police officers).
-Health coverage election: 25% of employees are assumed to elect medical coverage until age 65 upon retirement or disability; of those electing coverage for themselves, 50% are also assumed to elect coverage for their spouse.
+Other decrements: Assumed employment termination based on the Scale 155 table; assumed disability is based on the Wyatt 1985 Disability Study (Class 1 rates were used for general employees and Class 4 rates were used for police officers).

+Health coverage election: 25% of employees are assumed to elect medical coverage until age 65 upon retirement or disability; of those electing coverage for themselves, 50% are also assumed to elect covearge for their spouse.

 Spouses and dependents: Husbands are assumed to be three years older than wives; retirees are not assumed to have any dependent children.
-COBRA: Future healthcare coverage provided solely pursuant to COBRA was not included in the OPEB valuation; because the COBRA premium is determined periodically based on plan experience, the COBRA premium to be paid by the participant is assumed to fully cover the cost of providing healthcare coverage during the relevant period.

-Changes in Assumptions

-The discount rate was changed from 3.35% as of the beginning of the measurement period to 3.64% as of September 30, 2018.
-This change is reflected in the schedule of changes in total OPEB liability.
-There were no benefit changes during the year.
+Changes: Since the prior measurement date, the discount rate was decreased from 3.64% per annum to 3.58% per annum and the mortality basis was changed from the RP-2000 Mortality Table with generational improvements in mortality using Scale BB to the PUB-2010 Mortality Table with generational improvements in mortality using Scale

+MP-2017.